 Throughout this section we use the example of the spatially-coupled $(\dl, \dr)$-regular LDPC ensemble. \bexample[$(\dl, \dr, w, L)$ Ensemble] The $(\dl, \dr, w, L)$ random ensemble is defined as follows, see \cite{KRU10}.
 In the ensuing paragraphs we use $[a, a+b]\Delta$, for integers $a$ and $b$, $b\geq0$, and the real non-negative number $\Delta$, to denote the set of points $a\Delta, (a+1)\Delta, \dots, (a+b)\Delta$.

 We assume that the variable nodes are located at positions $[0, L] \Delta$, where $L \in \naturals$ and $\Delta >0$.
 At each position there are $M$ variable nodes, $M \in \naturals$.
 Conceptually we think of the check nodes as located at all positions $[- \infty, \infty] \Delta$.
-Only some of these positions are used and contain check nodes that are actually connected to variable nodes.
+Only some of these positions contain check nodes that are actually connected to variable nodes.
 At each position there are $\frac{\dl}{\dr} M$ check nodes.
+Unconnected check nodes are not used.
 It remains to describe how the connections are chosen.

 We assume that each of the $\dl$ neighbors of a variable node at position $i \Delta$ is uniformly and independently chosen from the range $[i-w, \dots, i+w] \Delta$, where $w$ is a ``smoothing'' parameter.\footnote{Full independence is not possible while satisfying the degree constraints.
 This does not affect the analysis since we only need the independence to hold asymptotically in large block size over finite neighborhoods in the graph.} In the same way, we assume that each of the $\dr$ connections of a check node at position $i$ is independently chosen from the range $[i-w, \dots, i+w] \Delta$.
 Note that this deviates from the definition in \cite{KRU10} where the ranges were $[i, \dots, i+w-1] \Delta$ and $[i-w+1, \dots, i] \Delta$ respectively.
 In our current setting the symmetry of the current definition simplifies the presentation.
 The present definition is equivalent to the previous one with $w$ replaced by $2w+1.$